How Delaying a Job Offer Can Affect Your Business

 Don’t set off on a hiring odyssey without having budgets approved.
 Why?
 Because this can bring the process down to a halt if you don’t have approval for the job opening.
 Make sure that you have the “OK” to sign off on an offer without having to get signatures from different areas of the business, this will streamline the process to no end.
 Having your financials in check will help you avoid delaying a job offer.

 Have a clear picture of the “Right Candidate”

 Before you start looking for someone to fill the role make sure that you carefully think out exactly would make up the right candidate.
 If you start adding essential skills further down the line you’ll delay the hiring process as you’ll be back at square one.
 Visualise your ideal candidate and be realistic about the “must-haves” and “nice-to-haves”.
 If you decide to add to your skill list later on, it’s unfair on candidates in the interviewing process if halfway through they are no longer right for the role and it’s also time wasted for you as a business.
 Rather than jump the mark, take some extra time in defining the right skills profile at the start, this will save you a lot of time and effort in the long run.

 There’s nothing more off-putting for a candidate than having surprise steps sprung on them towards the end of the process.
 Make sure you’ve got the interview stages mapped out from the start and stick to it.
 If you need to do a team interview, that’s fine.
 If you need to have 4 people sitting in on the interview, again that’s fine.
 Just make sure that you let the candidate know from the start.
 What also helps is having a timeline with time put aside on certain days to conduct interviews.
 That way you’ve got it all scheduled and the interviewees can also plan their time off.

-There it is, a few tips to help you streamline the process and help you miss out on candidates less.
+There you go, a few tips to help you streamline the process and help you miss out on candidates less.
 While there are many variables when it comes to hiring a new person for your team, delays in job offers should not be one of them.